hat-open/hat-monitor/docs/monitor.rst

 Server always sends last known global state calculated by master monitor server (even in case when connection to master is not established).

+Client can close connection at any time.
+If server wishes to terminate connection, it should send `MsgClose` message to client.
+Once client receives `MsgClose` it should close connection as soon as possible (with possibility of local resource cleanup).
+If client doesn't close connection after configured timeout, server can close connection.

 Component lifetime